AshHealy/Floyd/README.md

 - [ ] Read| database of items Floyd can buy
 - [ ] Update| Save Floyd's inventory & stats
 - [ ] Style wallet Container
+- [ ] Create new files, behaviour.js, currencysystem.js, and floyd.js in the same directory as app.js file
+- [ ] In floyd.js, create a new functional component Floyd that will manage state and logic related to floyd, such as age,  health, mood, and isAlive
+- [ ] Move the logic related to feeding and sleeping from the Floyd component to behaviour.js
+- [ ] Move the logic related to currency, earning and spending duckbills to currencysystem.js
+- [ ] Import the Floyd component, behaviour and currencysystem from the newly created files into app.js using the import statement
+- [ ] In app.js, use the imported Floyd component to render the JSX
+- [ ] Use the imported behaviour and currencysystem to call their methods and functions
+- [ ] Use the useEffect hook to check if floyd is alive and starts a timer, timer stops when floyd dies
+- [ ] Test your code to make sure everything is working as expecte

 Doing